Intrigued about UTM Parameters, UTM Codes, UTM Tags, UTM Links…

 Track your conversions for each link/campaign, but for this, you need to create conversion goals in Google Analytics.

-Using UTM tags can be a great asset for any business or brand who wants to know where the best-converting traffic is coming from.
+Using UTM tags can be an excellent asset for any business or brand who wants to know where the best-converting traffic is coming from.

 I am a Certified Digital Marketing Strategist, and I help entrepreneurs like you create profitable inbound marketing strategies (using social media) that attract, nurture and convert leads into sales in record time.